 SPA offers assistance in working with corporate sponsors.

 The Industry Contracting Officer is responsible for negotiating externally funded research agreements with corporate sponsors, including clinical trials.
 Contact us early and let us help you get your industry contract in place.
 We assist with fully loaded budgets and contract negotiations and serve as the point of contact for industry agreements.
-Contact the Industry Contracting Officer, Angela Steltzer, for additional information.
+Contact Cathy Cuppett, Director of Pre-Award, for additional information.